jaredevans/chat-relay-server/README.md

 4. Using the Web Client
 Save the HTML file and open it in a modern browser (Chrome, Firefox, Edge, Safari).
+Edit the line of code with wss:// to match your deployment.
 The web client connects via WebSocket to /ws/ and allows:

 One-on-one text chat (by code)